openstack/swift/doc/source/overview_container_sharding.rst

 there are a lot of counts out there to take into account, and this gets complicated when they all need to update a single count in the root container.

-This is why the pivot_ranges table now also stores the *current* count and bytes_used for each range, as each range represents a sharded container, we now have a place to update individually::
+This is why the shard_ranges table now also stores the *current* count and bytes_used for each range, as each range represents a sharded container, we now have a place to update individually::

-  CREATE TABLE pivot_ranges (
+  CREATE TABLE shard_ranges (
       ...
       object_count INTEGER DEFAULT 0,
       bytes_used INTEGER DEFAULT 0,